Who Works in Construction Jobs?

 As it stands, the construction sector is Canada’s largest in terms of monies invested and employment.
 This particular industry employs 5% of the country.
 Construction workers build shopping centres, factories, schools, hospitals and office buildings.
 Skilled workers, such as engineers work to keep the Canadian public comfortable, safe and secure by taking on projects the both directly and indirectly affects the public, for example, roads, dams, highways, petrochemical and nuclear power plants and pipelines.

 If you are a Canadian or a foreign skilled worker looking to work, consider Canada’s construction sector.
 The field has room for both skilled, unskilled and semi-skilled workers.
 If you have a trade or just a strong back and a can-do positive attitude, it may be possible to gain employment in the construction field.
 It is important to note that jobs which require a greater amount of skill tend to pay higher wages.
-If you are plan on a construction career, you may want to consider getting more schooling (college) to become a more qualified candidate for higher paying construction jobs (Canadian Encyclopedia Mining).
+If you are planning on a construction career, you may want to consider getting more schooling (college) to become a more qualified candidate for higher paying construction jobs.